aldrinlijo04/ArcticOS/README.md

-# ARTICOS Phase 1: GPU Runtime Scheduler Simulation
+# ARCTICOS Phase 1: GPU Runtime Scheduler Simulation

 A production-structured, CPU-based simulation of a GPU runtime scheduler built in Rust.
 ARTICOS (Arctic Operating System) is a GPU-first systems runtime, and this Phase 1 implementation models the core scheduling behaviors without requiring actual GPU hardware.